Consumer Alert: Auto Theft Increases in the Summer Months

-Nearly half of the vehicles stolen each year in the U.S. are never recovered
+Nearly half of all the vehicles stolen every year in the United states are never recovered

 Every 44 seconds a motor vehicle is stolen somewhere in the United States, according to the National Highway Traffic Safety Administration (NHTSA).
 That's more than 700,000 vehicles reported stolen every year.

-Agency trend data also shows that vehicle thefts are most common in the warm summer months of July and August.
+Agency trend data also shows that vehicle thefts are most common in the warm summer months.

 To help protect your vehicle and personal belongings from being stolen, NHTSA suggests that you: